 What time to gates open prior to kick off for a San Diego Chargers game?

-The gates open one and half hour prior to the start of Chargers games.
+The gates open one and half hour prior to the start of Chargers games for all San Diego Chargers tickets holders.

 What are some good places to eat before a San Diego Chargers game?